Characterisation of three-body loss in ${}^{166}$Er and optimised production of large Bose-Einstein condensates: Abstract

 \section{Abstract}

 Ultracold gases of highly magnetic lanthanide atoms have enabled the realisation of dipolar quantum droplets and supersolids.
 However, future studies could be limited by the achievable atom numbers and hindered by high three-body loss rates.
-Here we study density-dependent atom loss in an ultracold gas of \ce{^166Er} for magnetic fields below \SI{4}{\gauss}, identifying six previously unknown features which display both a strong temperature dependence and also sensitivity to the polarisation and intensity of the light used to optically trap the atoms.
+Here we study density-dependent atom loss in an ultracold gas of \ce{^166Er} for magnetic fields below \SI{4}{\gauss}, identifying six previously unreported, strongly temperature-dependent features.
+We find that their positions and widths show a linear temperature dependence up to at least \SI{15}{\micro\kelvin}.
+In addition, we observe a weak, polarisation-dependent shift of the loss features with the intensity of the light used to optically trap the atoms.
 This detailed knowledge of the loss landscape allows us to optimise the production of dipolar BECs with more than \num{2e5} atoms and points towards optimal strategies for the study of large-atom-number dipolar gases in the droplet and supersolid regimes.